-Please check out our Fungi Books and Resources page, especially if you are looking for the Perth Fungi Field Book (2009)
+Please check out our Fungi Books and Resources page, especially if you are looking for the Perth Fungi Field Book (revised 2017)

 In 2001 the first Australia-wide Fungimap Conference was held in Denmark in southwest WA.
 The Fungi Study Group of the Western Australian Naturalists’ Club was formed at the conference.
 Since then, the Study Group has organised a number of Fungal Forays, most notably over the Western Australian Foundation Day long weekends in early June.
-These Forays were held at Donnelly River, Dwellingup, Busselton and Wongan Hills.
-The Group is still actively involved in Fungimap and members play an important role in the Perth Urban Bushland Fungi Project, commonly referred to as PUBF.
+These Forays have been held at such places as Donnelly River, Dwellingup, Busselton and Wongan Hills.
+The Group is actively involved in Fungimap and members played an important role in the now unfunded and defunct Perth Urban Bushland Fungi Project.

 Perth Urban Bushland Fungi Project

-Perth Urban Bushland Fungi (PUBF) began in 2004 as a collaborative project between the Urban Bushland Council and the WA Naturalists’ Club in conjunction with the WA Herbarium, with financial support from Lotterywest.
-Over the previous 10 years, many well attended fungi forays and workshops have been held in urban bushlands of Perth.
-These events have highlighted growing requests by community and professional land managers to address the generally low level of awareness and knowledge about fungi and their importance and role in bushland management.
-PUBF addresses this gap and is working to improve improve awareness and knowledge so that fungi become an integral part of long term urban bushland management.
+The Perth Urban Bushland Fungi (PUBF) began in 2004 as a collaborative project between the Urban Bushland Council and the WA Naturalists’ Club in conjunction with the WA Herbarium, with financial support from Lotterywest.
+Over the previous ten years, many well attended fungi forays and workshops had been held in urban bushlands of Perth.
+These events highlighted growing requests by community and professional land managers to address the generally low level of awareness and knowledge about fungi and their importance and role in bushland management.
+PUBF addressed this gap and was working to improve public awareness and knowledge so that fungi could become an integral part of long term urban bushland management.

 Perth’s urban bushlands lie within one of the world’s 34 terrestrial biodiversity hotspots for conservation priority.
 Our region is the only hotspot in Australia.
 The fungi in bushland are part of our rich biodiversity and yet we still know very little about their identities, their distribution and their role in ecosystem functioning.
 Fungi underpin the long-term health and resilience of bushland.
 Building knowledge of the fungi and other organisms that help keep the region’s plants healthy is essential for effective conservation management of this hotspot region.

-- Working with community groups to collect data on fungi and build inventories of fungi for Perth bushlands, in many cases for the first time.
+- Worked with many community groups to collect data on fungi and build inventories of fungi for Perth bushlands, in most cases for the first time.

-- Increasing community skills and knowledge of fungi in bushland via surveys, workshops, walks, production of fungi kits and posters and presentations to bush care groups.
+- Increased community skills and knowledge of fungi in bushland via surveys, workshops, walks, production of fungi kits and posters and presentations to bush care groups.

-- Teaching community group members to identify fungi and conduct fungi surveys.
+- Worked at teaching community group members to identify fungi and conduct fungi surveys.

-- Building an accurately identified reference collection of fungi at the WA Herbarium accompanied by high quality data.
+- Built the start of an accurately identified reference collection of fungi at the WA Herbarium accompanied by high quality data.

-- Fostering a volunteer and salaried fungi workforce in the field, laboratory and herbarium.
+- Fostered a volunteer and salaried fungi workforce in the field, laboratory and herbarium.

-- Encouraging Federal, State, and Local Governments to integrate fungi into natural resource management strategies for the Perth Region.
+- Encouraged Federal, State, and Local Governments to integrate fungi into natural resource management strategies for the Perth Region.